kylewlacy/serverfiles/README.md

 Hiccups
 -------
--Be sure to symlink `/etc/profile` to `/etc/zprofile` or some things won't work as well for ZSH -When setting up user accounts again, be sure to utter a UNIX prayer of some sort to increase your odds of `/etc/passwd` not breaking everything in some capacity.
+- Be sure to symlink `/etc/profile` to `/etc/zprofile` or some things won't work as well for ZSH
+- When setting up user accounts again, be sure to utter a UNIX prayer of some sort to increase your odds of `/etc/passwd` not breaking everything in some capacity.
 I reccomned [this mantra](http://www.wrongplanet.net/postt128227.html) if you don't happen to have one.
 It will probably break anyway.